-Ixion is a Not-For-Profit group of companies that is a wholly owned part of Anglia Ruskin University, delivering Government-funded provision across England since 1995.
+Ixion is a not-for-profit group of companies that is a wholly owned part of Anglia Ruskin University.
+It has delivered Government-funded provision across England since 1995.

 Through this, Ixion helps the unemployed and employed, offenders, veterans and all types of individuals acquire new skills, get jobs, gain confidence and give business start-ups the know-how to get going, sustain and grow.

-Their services enable sustained personal, business and community growth.
+Its services enable sustained personal, business and community growth.

-Ixion supports high growth organisations & research institutions across Europe: allowing them to innovate and access EU funding (Horizon 2020).
+Ixion supports high-growth organisations and research institutions across Europe: allowing them to innovate and access EU funding (Horizon 2020).

 Ixion is a prime contractor for the Department of Work and Pensions and the Ministry of Justice.
 Ixion is committed to helping unemployed people get and sustain in jobs.
 Plus the improving the social inclusion of ex-offenders, improving their lives to help reduce re-offending.
 They achieve this as a prime contractor for the National Offender Management Service in the West Midlands and South East of England/Thames Valley.
 They also operate sub contracts for the Department of Work and Pensions such as the Work Programme and the Community Work Placement Programme in London.

 Its consultancy team works closely with Anglia Ruskin University to help businesses access European Union innovation funding by pulling together a consortium of like-minded research and innovation organisations across the UK & mainland Europe.
 Ixion helps businesses access the €80 billion European Union research and innovation fund called Horizon 2020.
 Ixion builds the consortia of research and innovation organisations and institutions to come together to bid for and win as a consortia for life changing innovations.